St Chad's Church, Rubery

 St Chad’s Church, Rubery is a Church of England parish church in Rubery, Worcestershire.

 History

 The church evolved in 1895 as a mission church from Holy Trinity Church, Lickey.
 The first building was a small wooden church.
 The wooden church comprised a nave only, with campanile tower at the west end, tiled with shingles, the roof with red and blue tiles.
 It accommodated 300 persons and cost £530.
 The architects were W. Jeffery Hopkins and A.B.
 Pinckney.

 A parish was assigned out of Holy Trinity Church, Lickey in 1933.

 The Second World War prevented progress on building a new church, but this was started in 1957 to designs by the architect Richard Twentyman and completed in 1959.
+The work cost £40,000 and was funded partly by the parish and partly by the Diocesan Golden Jubilee Appeal.
 Nikolaus Pevsner describes the building as a fine Modernist example.
+It was listed at Grade II by Historic England on 7 November 2025.

 Organ

 An organ from St Margaret’s Church, Ladywood was transferred here when St Margaret’s Church closed.
 A specification of the organ can be found on the National Pipe Organ Register.